 By Anya Shukla

 Leilani Lewis, a Seattle native, was first exposed to visual arts when her mom was offered a job at the Detroit Institute of Art.
 “I would go run around the museum, terrorizing the security guards,” she reminisces.
 Growing up in the ‘90s, Lewis noticed art--particularly hip-hop inspired murals and street art--all around her.
 But as she grew older, she began listening to lectures by visiting artists, shifting from a passive consumption of art to active participation.
 Simultaneously, her newfound artistic knowledge began to shape her worldview: “I learned about history; I learned about Black history in art.
 I learned my most critical, foundational identity and historical identity through the arts.”
 Lewis’s mother is white, and she didn’t have much connection to the black side of her family, so the arts shaped her understanding of her heritage.

 Even though she was immersed in it from a young age, Lewis didn’t think of a potential career in the arts until her mid-twenties, when she discovered a passion for art history in college.
 After she graduated, she started working for Seattle’s Northwest African American Museum (NAAM) in Marketing and Communications.
 There, she discovered the power of giving space for visual artists.
-“I think the most beautiful art is truthful,” she says, “Therefore, I feel like art has a wonderful way of healing people.”
+“I think the most beautiful art is truthful,” she said, “Therefore, I feel like art has a wonderful way of healing people.”